-Year 2 Summary
+Year 3 Summary

-Monitoring was conducted using remote sensing wildlife cameras and offset area wide traverses for opportunistic scat collections.
-For the baseline survey of 2018, this survey effort included 13 camera stations capturing a broader view of the landscape of Koala Crossing as a whole, with four cameras positioned within the EPBC 2016/7723 offset area.
+Monitoring was conducted using remote sensing wildlife cameras and offset area wide traverses for opportunistic scat collections from summer 2019 to winter 2020.
+For the 2018 baseline survey, this survey effort included 13 camera stations capturing a broader view of the landscape of Koala Crossing as a whole, with four cameras positioned within the EPBC 2016/7723 offset area.